Hybrid Localized Spectral Decomposition for multiscale problems: Abstract

 \section{Abstract}

-We consider a finite element method for elliptic equation with heterogeneous and possibly high-contrast coefficients based on primal hybrid formulation.
-A space decomposition as in FETI and BDCC allows a sequential computations of the unknowns through elliptic problems and satisfies equilibrium constraints.
-One of the resulting problems is non-local but with exponentially decaying solutions, enabling a practical scheme where the basis functions have an extended, but still local, support.
-We obtain quasi-optimal a priori error estimates for low-contrast problems assuming minimal regularity of the solutions.
+We consider a finite element method for elliptic equations with heterogeneous and possibly high-contrast coefficients based on primal hybrid formulation.
+We assume minimal regularity of the solutions.
+A space decomposition as in FETI and BDCC induces an embarrassingly parallel pre-processing and leads to a final system of size independent of the coefficients.
+The resulting solution is in equilibrium, and all PDEs involved are elliptic.
+One of the problems in the pre-processing step is non-local but with exponentially decaying solutions, enabling a practical scheme where the basis functions have an extended, but still local, support.

-To also consider the high-contrast case, we propose a variant of our method, enriching the space solution via local eigenvalue problems and obtaining optimal a priori error estimate that mitigates the effect of having coefficients with different magnitudes and again assuming no regularity of the solution.
-The technique developed is dimensional independent and easy to extend to other problems such as elasticity.
+To make the method robust with respect to high-contrast coefficients, we enrich the space solution via local eigenvalue problems, obtaining optimal a priori error estimate that mitigates the effect of having coefficients with different magnitudes.
+The technique developed is dimensional independent and easy to extend to other elliptic problems such as elasticity.